glacier-modding/glaciermodding.org/docs/modding/suitmodding/newoutfit.md

 ## The charset

 We carry on by making the suit's charset.
 We can use IOI's work as a base for this.
 In the game files tab search for `signaturesuit`.
+Under the `characters` folder you can minimize `assets` as we don't want anything in there.

 ![Searching for the signature suit charset](/img/suitmodding/newoutfit/search_charset.png)